MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 In future mob programming sessions, often the same area becomes a place for people in the mob to write topics to discuss at the end of a session.

-## Establish social rules
+## Try and get to the heat

-Asking about physical layouts, while important, is less important than getting to heat - how people communicated and interacted during the session.
+Asking about physical layouts, while important, is less important than getting to heat - I call this getting to the heat.

-The really interesting questions you want to get to include
+Usually the heat is around how people communicated and interacted during the session.

 - Did everyone feel engaged, what stopped you from feeling engaged?
 - Where there situations where you felt there was unnecessary friction, why do you think there was this friction?